chuckreynolds/WPFBOGP/readme.txt

 = 2.3.0 =
 Show featured image 1st to Facebook (full size now!), then content images, then fallback.
 And made our settings more pretty-er!

+= 2.0.13 =
+Small patch for sites use .html in their url permalink structure

 = 2.0.12 =
 Quick Patch - Changes how trailing slashes are handled.
 Big update coming soon too!